msillano/TuyaUIweb/README.md

-# TuyaUIweb: Elevate Your Tuya Device Monitoring Experience
+# Elevate Your Tuya Device Monitoring Experience

 This complete and dynamic solution organizes all your devices, rooms, and homes in an intuitive tree structure within a web browser.
 Each node in the tree has an informative tooltip with real-time updated values of the device's properties, giving you a complete and immediate overview of your Tuya ecosystem.